Budibase/website/content/blog/ai-forms/index.md

 The second important consideration here is integration options, including connecting to any data sources, APIs, SaaS tools, or other platforms we might want to integrate with.

-For a fuller discussion of both of these topics, as well as an exploration of the specific tools that are available on the market today, check out the second part of this guide on AI form builders.
+For a fuller discussion of both of these topics, as well as an exploration of the specific tools that are available on the market today, check out the second part of this guide on [AI form builders](https://budibase.com/blog/ai-form-builders/).

 ### Other AI-coding solutions

 We’ve already hinted at a different approach to AI form generation without considering it in great detail.
-That is utilizing AI to generate individual elements of our form rather than a wholesale solution.
+That is utilizing AI to generate individual elements of our form rather than a wholesale solution, as we would with an AI form builder.

 {{< vimeo id="1122878171" title="AI Forms" >}}